One Step to Peak Bloom: DC’s Famous Cherry Blossoms Reach Puffy White Stage

 One important thing to keep in mind if you're hoping to see the blooms in person: Park officials have been warning that if crowds get too large, access will be shut down for safety reasons.

 What kind of crowd would force a closure?
-Mike Litterst of the National Park Service (NPS) said Wednesday that officials will just be able to tell if the crowd gets too large.
+Mike Litterst of NPS said Wednesday that officials will just be able to tell if the crowd gets too large.

 “It is a judgment call, but it is based on the CDC guidance of 6-foot social distancing and the city’s mass gathering limitations of 50 people,” Litterst said.